What Are Data Centers and Why Do They Matter with Public Cloud Computing? (Part 3 of 3)

 Governance, risk and compliance security

 When we think about risk in the context of the data center, we must also consider its attendant issues.
 Governance, Risk and Compliance (GRC) have long been considered concerns that must be addressed together, not separately.

 Similar to security, however, GRC is only as strong as its weakest link.
-This means we must pay close attention to every measure we take to achieve security at every step along the information management value chain.
+This means data center technicians and IT decision makers must pay close attention to every measure we take to achieve data server security at every step along the information management value chain.

 The largest link, and perhaps the most vulnerable, is the data center where the broadest selection of components in the chain is housed.
 With all data center information that is accessed and shared, risks abound at every level of the International Standards Organization’s Open Systems Interconnection (ISO/OSI) Seven Layer Model.
 These layers include: